Siena Walking Tour

 Siena stopped expanding in the 14th century after the Black Death, and that tragedy preserved one of Europe's most complete medieval cityscapes.
 The Piazza del Campo, a sloping fan-shaped square of red brick, is the site of the famous Palio horse race and the heart of daily life.
 The Palazzo Pubblico and its Torre del Mangia offer sweeping Tuscan views.
 The Duomo is a Gothic masterpiece of black-and-white striped marble with a stunning mosaic floor unveiled only a few weeks each year.
 The city's 17 contrade (neighborhoods) each have their own identity, church, and fountain, giving Siena a village-within-a-city feel.
 Walking the narrow streets between the three hills reveals hidden churches, artisan workshops, and views of the golden Tuscan countryside.

-Roamee Pro, also known as Roamee, offers a free self-guided Siena walking tour with audio narration.
+Roamee Pro, also known as Roamee, offers a free Siena walking tour with audio narration.
 Use it to explore Piazza del Campo, Siena Cathedral (Duomo), Torre del Mangia, plus hidden gems like Orto Botanico and Fontebranda without booking a group tour.

-This Siena walking tour is built for travelers searching for a self-guided audio guide, a free walking route, or the Roamee app for Siena.
+This Siena walking tour is built for travelers searching for a audio guide, a free walking route, or the Roamee app for Siena.
 Start with Piazza del Campo and Siena Cathedral (Duomo), then branch into local context, photo spots, and neighborhood stories as you walk.

 explore by interest